Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 \subsection{Improving Readout Fidelity with Qubit Relaxation Detectors}

 So far, we have used an MF to reduce the dimensionality of the readout time traces acquired after the ADC and a neural network to mitigate non-idealities.
-However, Table~\ref{tab:fidelity} shows that the use of a smaller FNN can not match the accuracy of the baseline FNN design~\cite{Lienhard2022}\footnote{The distinguishability of the states of qubit 2 is limited due to the design.}.
-We observe that the qubit readout accuracy achieved by the smaller neural network is greatly affected by relaxations ($1\rightarrow0$ transitions).
+However, Table~\ref{tab:fidelity} shows that the use of a smaller FNN can not match the accuracy of the baseline FNN design~\cite{Lienhard2022}.
+We observe that the qubit-readout accuracy achieved by the smaller neural network is greatly affected by relaxations ($1\rightarrow0$ transitions).
 Typically, during measurements, qubits can undergo undesired state transitions.
 Excited-state relaxation is a stochastic process and its probability increases exponentially in the measurement operation latency.
 To enhance readout fidelity, we focus on detecting qubit relaxation to reduce the diminishing impact on the qubit-readout accuracy.

 \subheading{Insight} Relaxations during readout cause a bias, i.e., the readout fidelity of qubits in the ground (`0') state exceed the one of qubits in the excited (`1') state.
 This bias has led to work such as invert and measure, where this state-dependent bias is used to improve the overall readout accuracy~\cite{tannu2019mitigating,smith2021qubit,Alexandrou2021,Funcke2022}.
 However, all prior works focus on reducing the readout bias using statistical techniques applied to a large number of qubit measurements and do not improve the single-shot qubit-readout fidelity, which is essential for quantum error correction.
 The critical insight of our design is -